channiemills/cfc/README.md

 # cfc
-Scripts to assist crossfit gym with tech needs
+Scripts to assist crossfit gym with tech needs.
+More object oriented approach than attempted with [previous wodify project]( https://github.com/channiemills/Wodify).

-## Attendance.py
+## attendance.py

 Script used to generate list of Gold Start attendance athletes.
 Top athletes by attendance for a given weightlifting cycle, broken up by gender.

-**Prerequisites:**

-- Total attendance from wodify.
-- Active users from wodify.
-  - People > Athletes > Select all

-**Tech prerequisites:**
-- Pandas

-**Coverage:**

-- Look up athletes from attendance in users to get gender.
-- Export two csvs by gender, reporting attendance count for the period

-## wodify.py: Automation (above TODO)
+## wodify.py: Automation

 Script used to navigate to wodify and generate performance reports.
-Will update to generate attendance report.
-More object oriented approach than attempted with [previous wodify project]( https://github.com/channiemills/Wodify).

 #### TODO
-- Generate reports needed for attendance.py
-- Handle file downloads
-- Script to manipulate downloads to find max performances by exercise
-- Script to manipulate downloads to calculate percentages based on athlete max by exercise
+- Update to pull dependent reports: attendance, athletes&members, users
+  - Call attendance from here instead
 - Replace sleep steps with a more robust wait method

+## utilities.py: File manipulation

+Download management.

+#### TODO
+- Improve to specify download directory
+- Specify subdirectory by cycle

+## process.py: Data manipulation

+ Data manipulation for leaderboards (metcon and weightlifting) as well as weightlifting percentages.

+#### TODO
+- Encapsulate code for simpler function definitions.
+Definitely can reduce duplicate code, particularly in weightsheets.
 - Wrap all in a Windows console or executable that users can access and interact with easily.